Atharvjainn/creative-marketing/README.md

 **Globals** (one editable "page section" each, no separate entries/list — just one record per section) Header, Hero, Solutions, Partners, Features, Key Features, Business Solutions, Benefits, Testimonials, Pricing, CTA, Footer

+> **Note:** The `categories` and `projects` collections were removed from `payload.config.ts` since they're not currently used by the site.
+If you're migrating to a fresh database, make sure you're running migrations against the current schema (without these two tables) rather than an older one that still includes them.

 ---

 ## Getting Started